 Snow Goose Decoy Spreads – Be Different

+as around $4/each or you can buy white coveralls.
+Get a pair for each of your hunting buddies and give it a try this spring, I think you’ll be pleasantly surprised.
 I’ve been saying this for years – floater spreads kill a lot of geese.
 Get your hands on some used floaters, paint some duck floaters, or think outside the box on building your own.
 Find a pond with minimal cattail cover such as a pasture pond or slough and give it a try.
 Leave the field decoys at home and just roll with the floaters.
 Spend some time on quality concealment and get covered up.

 It works – trust me.
 I say this all the time to my customers who call to buy decoys from me when they ask about snow goose decoy spreads.
 If you ask 100 snow goose hunters what they recommend you’ll probably get 100 different responses.
 So my opinion is just some food for thought.
 Try something different this spring and see how it works.
 You may be surprised at it’s results.